CERAMIC BOWL. TALAVERA. 17-18TH CENTURIES

 Reference: Z5575

-Bowl, Talavera, late 17th - early 18th century.
+Bowl, Talavera, late 17th – early 18th century.
 Glazed ceramic.
 Ceramic bowl decorated with high-temperature glazes on an opaque white tin slip.
-The polychrome is based on typical Talavera colors: cobalt blue, copper green, manganese black, antimony yellow and iron ochres, browns and oranges.
-These glazes were applied over the raw slip, so the piece was fired only twice: once for the paste and once for the slip and glazes.
-In addition, the colors were protected with a varnish, which was also fired in this second firing.
-The pieces were placed in the oven in blankets or boxes, so that the colors would not burn (they are fired at a very high temperature, 900º).
-In general, those from Talavera will be good cooks, without major defects.
-The rise of this ceramic manufacture took place between the 16th century and the mid-18th century, when the French taste was introduced to Spain, and the clientele began to prefer Alcora pieces.
-However, Talavera will experience a new Golden Age at the end of the 19th century, with historicisms.
-This piece presents a typical Talavera decoration, which will be widely imitated in other centers throughout the entire Modern Age: an animal in a rampant position in the center, on a schematic floor plan, flanked by two large plant elements.
-The decoration is completed with synthesized plant elements and bands of concentric lines, inside and outside.
+The polychromy is based on typical Talavera colours: cobalt blue, copper green, manganese black, antimony yellow and iron ochres, browns and oranges.
+These glazes were applied to the raw slip, so the piece was fired only twice: once for the paste and once for the slip and glazes.
+In addition, the colours were protected with a varnish, which was also fired in this second firing.
+The pieces were placed in the kiln in blankets or boxes, so that the colours would not burn (they are fired at a very high temperature, 900º).
+In general, those from Talavera will be well fired, without significant defects.
+The peak of this ceramic manufacture will take place between the 16th century and the mid-18th century, when the French taste was introduced to Spain, and the clientele began to prefer pieces from Alcora.
+However, Talavera would experience a new Golden Age at the end of the 19th century, with historicism.
+This piece features a typical Talavera decoration, which would be widely imitated in other centres throughout the Modern Age: a rampant animal in the centre, on a schematic ground plane, flanked by two large plant elements.
+The decoration is completed with synthesised plant elements and bands of concentric lines, inside and out.

 · Size: 32x32x15 cms.